-As you can see there are two main sections; app and gradle scripts.
-Gradle is what is used to build the project and app contains all the files needed for, well, the app.
+As you can see there are two main sections; “app” and “gradle scripts”.
+Gradle is what is used to build the project.
+App contains all the files needed for, well, the app.

 App has three folders in this project.
 Manifest is used to dictate activity properties and permissions used by the app.
-Java contains the code.
+Java contains the code that defines the behaviour of your app.
 Res contains all resources used by the app!

 Resources include layouts, the visual screens in the app.
 These layouts are in a markup language called XML, similar to, but not the same as, HTML.

-At project creation you can specify the launcher screen (this is also shown in AndroidManifest.xml), this project it is set to launch to activity_main.xml.
+At project creation you can specify the launcher screen.

 Part 2: Pure Data

-Including your PD Patch
+Lets look at how a pd patch is integrated into an android app in more detail.
+Following this we will practice editing the pd patch and updating our app.
+The aim here is that after this lab you will be able to create your won pd patches and run them on an android device.

+Where in the Project is the PD Patch?

 2.1.
-Look at the res section in the project pane, notice the folder named “raw”.
+Locate the “res” section in the project pane.
+Then locate the folder named “raw”.

-If you wish to add your own patches or edit the existing one used, you must save, rezip the patch and drop it back into the raw folder each time.
+This is the folder that holds the pd patch that the app runs.

+The patch must be stored as a zip file.
+This is a limitation of the way pd is implemented in Android.
+We cant just drop in our patch.pd file.
+Instead it must be zipped first and the resulting .zip file added to the project.

-The folder called raw is where we place our PD patch.
-When the app runs on the phone it will load this patch.
+When the app runs on the phone it unzips the zip file and loads the patch.

-Android requires that the patch must be zipped before being placed in the Raw folder.

 2.2.
 The template has a zipped up patch already in place.
 It is called synth.zip.